|Zimmerit Techniques||Community Page|

 This site has some great photographs of many vehicles which utilized zimmerit.
 Another excellent reference is an article from the Track-Link website:

-different patterns of zimmerit for each vehicle, as well
+produce several different patterns of zimmerit for each vehicle, as

 For ease of application, consistent results, and variety of patterns, I heartily recommend the etched brass sets.
 Unfortunately, using these sets is more expensive than any of the do-it-yourself methods.
 Also, although the vehicle selection is growing, for out-of-production kits such as the Brummbär and Elefant, we still must rely on our own techniques.